 6. Structure your text

 Using hierarchy to organize your content is not only good for the SEO but also for the reading flow.
-When you use the Headings, Subtitles and Body text in the right way with a proper size, from bigger to smaller, this will create good contrast and balance.
-So try to make your titles short and concise with a big font size, then subtitles (if necessary to give a little more information) with a smaller font size, and then the paragraphs with an even smaller font size but with a comfortable size to read a long piece of text.
+When you use the Headings, Subtitles, and Body text in the right way with the proper size, from bigger to smaller, this will create good contrast and balance.
+So try to make your titles short and concise with big font size, then subtitles (if necessary to give a little more information) with smaller font size, and then the paragraphs with an even smaller font size but with a comfortable size to read a long piece of text.
 It’s all about making the size serve a purpose.

 Tip: for the best visual comfort, consider the size of your text of around 14px to 16px and not less than 12px.

 Remember, users don’t read your site, they scan it, so the less crowded your information is the better.
 Most web users scan pages from left to the right, from top to bottom in an F pattern or Z pattern.
 So, make your layout easy to scan, and use visuals to help break up blocks of text, and attract the user’s eye.

 Tip: Place the important information on the main focal points and be consistent through all your website using same or similar layouts to make a strong user pattern.

 When you don’t follow any “grid” at all, you may be facing the issue of misalignment.
 Even if you’re making an “Out-of-the-grid” design on purpose, there must be an order for that design.
 Alignment is especially important with text, and following a grid will structure your design and make it more pleasant and easier to digest.